Return

 5. Favourite Contacts

 Customizing ‘Favourite Contacts’ is another essential item on our list of iPhone basics for seniors.
-Keeping a Favourites list makes it easier for your loved one to find frequently used numbers and quickly get in touch with them when necessary.
+Keeping a Favourites list makes it easier to find frequently used numbers and quickly get in touch with them when necessary.

-To add important contacts to an iPhone Favourites list:
+To add essential contacts to an iPhone Favourites list:

 • Go to ‘Phone.’